dubai-living-guide/staff-directory-pro/readme.txt

 To display a single Staff Member on your Website, use the shortcode ```[staff_member id="123"]```, where the value of id is the Staff Member's internal ID (you can get this shortcode by looking at the Staff Member List or the Edit Staff Member screen, inside WordPress.)

+### Create your own Templates ###

+Create your own templates for the staff list shortcode, the content of single staff member pages, and the staff search results page

+To do so, navigate to the wp-content/plugins/staff-directory-pro/templates/ folder (note: this will vary a bit depending on your installation).
+In that folder you'll find a template file for staff-list.php and single-staff-member-content.php, which correspond to the [staff_list] shortcode and the single staff member pages, respectively.

+To create a search staff results page, navigate to your theme's folder copy index.php or search.php to search-staff-members.php, and make a visible change.
+Confirm that you see the visible change when searching for staff members.
+If you are, you've setup the template right!

 #### PRO: Table and Grid Views ####
 **Please Note:** Company Directory Pro is required to gain access to advanced features such as the Grid and Table views.